tidymodels/hardhat/README.md

 ## Introduction

-hardhat is designed to ease the creation of new modeling packages, while simultaneously promoting good R modeling package standards as laid out by the set of opinionated [Conventions for R Modeling Packages](https://tidymodels.github.io/model-implementation-principles/).
+hardhat is a *developer focused* package designed to ease the creation of new modeling packages, while simultaneously promoting good R modeling package standards as laid out by the set of opinionated [Conventions for R Modeling Packages](https://tidymodels.github.io/model-implementation-principles/).

 hardhat has four main goals: